 If you've got the video open in Safari (or any other iPhone or iPad browser) you just need to hold down your finger on the top URL address and then tap Copy.
 If you're viewing it in the YouTube app, hit the share icon and select Copy Link.

-Now re-enter Documents 6 and paste the URL into the white rectangular box at the top of Savefrom.net.
-(Tap within the white box, hold down your finger and tap Paste.)
+Now re-enter Documents and paste the URL into the white rectangular box at the top of Savefrom.net.
+(Tap within the white box, hold down your finger for a moment and then release it, and tap Paste when that option appears.)

 Once you've added the URL you'll see a thumbnail of the video, some quality options and a big green 'Download' button, which you can hit when you're happy that everything is right.